Stephan5/podcasts/README.md

 - [x] remove need for repo-dir argument in scripts
 - [x] Onboard RSK XFM, Athletico Mince, and TFTM
 - [ ] Onboard The Basement Yard
+- [ ] Allow output directory / file to be passed in as an argument
+- [ ] Support updating existing feeds with new episodes from external feed